The Top Tips for Launching Your First Course As A Private Practitioner

 The first iteration of your course doesn’t have to be the only version of your course.
 You can continue to tweak it to ensure that you are supporting your ideal client and helping them achieve the ultimate outcome successfully.

 Are you ready to create your first course?
-Apply to work with a BYPP Coach and let us support you in the brainstorming, building and selling stages and get your product in front of your ideal clients!
+Check out our Scale Your Practice program and let us support you in the brainstorming, building and selling stages and get your product in front of your ideal clients!